Skip to main content

 At the heart of project management is making it happen—knowing who’s doing what, by when.
 Tasks are the building blocks of projects.

-Finding the right task management system features allow the project team to break up project work into manageable pieces and assign tasks and subtasks to different team members, usually with a deadline so everyone’s clear on who’s responsible for what by when.
+The right task management system features allow you to break up project work into manageable pieces, assign tasks and subtasks to different team members, and set deadlines so everyone’s clear on who’s responsible for what by when.

 Read more about the differences between task management and project management here.